Paddle Billing

 Scheduled changesubscription.scheduled_changeUsed to determine if a subscription has a scheduled change to pause, resume, or cancel.
 You can't make some changes to a subscription where there are scheduled changes.

-Next billing datesubscription.next_billed_atUsed to determine when a subscription resumes. null if a subscription is not scheduled to resume.
+Next billing datesubscription.next_billed_atUsed to determine when a subscription resumes. null if a subscription isn't scheduled to resume.

-You may like to store and update other fields if you'd like to build a more complete billing and subscription management experience, see: Handle provisioning and fulfillment
+You may like to store and update other fields if you want to build a more comprehensive billing and subscription management experience.
+To learn more, see Handle provisioning and fulfillment

 5. Update your frontend — pausing on next billing period only